-Whether you are a helicopter parent who has all your child’s internet website passwords memorized, or a free-range parent who allows your 5-year-old to commute to a friend’s house by public transportation (or Uber!), or fall somewhere in between, you are a parent who knows that discovering your child is struggling in school is a miserable and frustrating experience.
+Whether you are a helicopter parent – who has all your child’s Internet website passwords memorized, a free-range parent – who allows your five year old child to commute to a friend’s house by public transportation (or Uber!), or fall somewhere in the middle on the parenting continuum, learning your child is struggling in school is a miserable and frustrating experience.

 Shut Down Learners

-- receives little or no gratification from school; and
+- receives little or no gratification from school

 Emotional issues can affect concentration and motivation.
 Are there any significant issues happening at home such as a divorce or death?

-Once you have met with the pediatrician, the next step is to meet with your child’s teacher. to discuss your child’s strengths and weaknesses.
+Once you have met with the pediatrician, the next stop is to meet with your child’s teacher.
+Discuss your child’s strengths and weaknesses.
 Alison Ehara-Brown, a licensed clinical social worker and school consultant, suggests you volunteer for the day in your child’s classroom.
-If you cannot do it, or feel your child will not respond well to your presence all day, then hire a child therapist or learning specialist to evaluate your child in the classroom.
+If you cannot do it or feel your child will not respond well to your presence all day, then hire a child therapist or learning specialist to evaluate your child in the classroom.

 Ehara-Brown looks for teaching style versus your child’s learning style.
-Are they a good match?
-Also, observe your child in the lunchroom and playground.
+Is it a good match?
+Also observe your child in the lunchroom and playground.
 How is your child socially with her peers?

-- Know what you are targeting.
-What skills or gaps exist?
+- Know what you are targeting – what skills or gaps?

 - Take the heat (hostility) out of the interactions at home.
 Yelling does not help!
 Look for small things to compliment your child on.
 If she immediately began her homework without being asked, point that out.

 - Find a mentor for your child – someone who truly values him.
 It could be a former teacher at your child’s school.
 The mentor can check in with your child and provide some moral support.